 Kovai Sarala is not someone you’d take seriously – and she makes it work in her favour.
 When a director wants to mock that statutory warning against smoking and alcohol consumption, he enlists the help of Sarala’s unique nasal drawl.

 She can no longer be one of the main leads as in Sathi Leelavathi, but Sarala has eased herself into several other roles: whether its the widow with a hotheaded son (Komban) or the really unfunny spirit that appears in a song in Kadavul Irukaan Kumaru.
 In Balle Vellaiya Thevaa, she’s Kaathaayi, the childless matriarch (yes!) of the village with a penchant for selfies and a whole lot of drama.
 Sarala doesn’t care when something isn’t funny.
+She ploughs on earnestly with an instinctive belief that someone, somewhere, would laugh.

 Even when over half the theatre stays silent during an unfunny routine, there’s always the polite chuckle from a distant corner.
 And, I forgive her quickly – just for her intense comedy.
 She would definitely make for a fascinating interview subject sometime – as would all comediennes in Tamil cinema.
 You can’t help but wonder – what makes them tick, really?